How Concordia’s District 3 is playing a pivotal role in the emerging bioeconomy revolution

 “As the accessibility and size of genome sequences grow, we could soon develop a more reliable genome analysis through machine learning techniques, and I could see myself involved in a startup if I get a chance.”

 Zara Khani also joined the program to get involved in the startup world.
-“One of the major reasons for choosing this program is to build a startup or at least join a startup in this field,” notes Khani, who earned her BSc in bioinformatics at Université de Montréal.
+“One of the major reasons for choosing this program is to build a startup or at least join a startup in this field,” notes Khani, who earned her M.Sc. in Computer Science at Université de Montréal.

 Scientists ready for the future of work